 Keep your tone light, upbeat, and fun.
 Be a bit cheeky.
 A bit sexy is good, but don’t be sleazy.
 You’re looking to build rapport, to see if there’s enough of a connection between you to start thinking about the logistics of meeting up.

-Most apps will have a feature where you can upload additional photos to your profile, and you can keep these private or public.
-Additionally, when you start chatting with a guy on an app, they’re inevitably going to ask you to send some photos.
+Dating apps like Gaydar have a feature where you can upload additional photos to your profile, and you can keep these private or public.
+Additionally, when you start chatting with a guy on the app, they’re inevitably going to ask you to send some photos.

 There’s two main reasons why guys will ask you to send photos.
 Firstly, it’s a way of checking that you are who you say you are.
 If you can’t send photos that confirm that you’re the guy in the profile pic, then that’s going to raise some red flags.
 Secondly, guys are going to ask you to send pics because they want to see you naked.